NHM FIRST FRIDAYS Connected: March

 march 5: home x habitats

-The habitats and environment has changed for humans and animals.
-Adapting and changing to make home, home again.
+The habitats and environments have changed for humans and animals.
+Adapting and changing to make home feel like home again.

 Featuring Music Performance by

 5:30 pm | Zoom Webinar (Members-only)

 Intro (6:00pm) > 10 Minute Cocktail (6:05pm) > DJ Lounge (6:15pm) > Discussion (6:45pm) > Music Performance (7:30pm)

 Dr. Yewande Pearse is a neuroscientist and science communicator.
 She gained her Ph.D. from the Institute of Psychiatry, Psychology and Neuroscience at King’s College London, and is a Postdoctoral Fellow at The Lundquist Institute at Harbor-UCLA.
 Dr. Pearse hosts a monthly radio show and podcast called Sound Science on Los Angeles's legendary Dublab radio, and is host of Inside Biotech, a podcast from Biotech Connection Los Angeles.
 As an advocate for science accessibility, Yewande has spoken at various events at the intersection of science and culture, has appeared as a guest expert in several videos for the meditation app Headspace, and written for TEDMED and Massive Science.

 Secrets from the Vault | 5:30 pm | Zoom Webinar (MEMBERS ONLY)

 Join NHM’s Kimball Garrett, Collections Manager of Ornithology, to learn about the collection he oversees and discover details hidden in plain sight.
 Each month features a different expert to uncover the big mysteries, strange oddities, and untold stories from NHM.